 The Victor Center provides full service genetic counseling and screening to all interested individuals and couples, through the hospital’s main campus as well as through community screenings.

-For a list of upcoming screening dates and locations, click here
+For a list of upcoming genetic screening dates and locations, click here

 Genetic counseling helps individuals, couples or families understand genetic information such as occurrence, or the risk of occurrence, of a genetic disorder in a family.
 Genetic counselors help individuals make informed decisions about family planning.